Skip to content

 By effectively optimizing resources and managing workloads, businesses can experience lower latency and an improved user experience.
 Processing important data on-premises removes the latency associated with sending data to the public cloud.
 Users then enjoy faster response times and a more seamless experience.

-Architecting Azure Stack for Public Cloud Integration
+Architecting Azure Local for Public Cloud Integration

-Successfully integrating Azure Stack with a public cloud environment requires a comprehensive architecting plan that includes workload assessment, networking, security controls, management, budgeting, and more.
+Successfully integrating Azure Local with a public cloud environment requires a comprehensive architecting plan that includes workload assessment, networking, security controls, management, budgeting, and more.
 Some of the most important steps are detailed below.

 Workload Assessment and Planning